 The second most common reason for seeing a doctor—and often a lawyer—is chronic back pain.
 In fact, it is estimated that from 60 to 100 million Americans suffer from back pain.

-At Stillman and Friedland, we see many clients who suffer from chronic back pain, whether it is due to repetitive work injuries or a sudden trauma.
-The good news is that you can help yourself feel better by keeping yourself fit and avoiding situations which may cause or exacerbate back injuries.
+At Stillman and Friedland, we see many clients who suffer from chronic back pain, whether it is due to repetitive work injuries or sudden trauma.
+The good news is that you can help yourself feel better by keeping yourself fit and avoiding situations that may cause or exacerbate back injuries.

 Most back problems are the result of injury to the lower back, which bears the most weight load and must also be flexible.